oracle/python-oracledb/doc/src/api_manual/connect_param.rst

     matchanytag=None, config_dir=None, appcontext=[], shardingkey=[], supershardingkey=[], \
     debug_jdwp=None, handle=None)

-    Sets one or more of the parameters.
+    Sets the default values for one or more of the parameters of an empty ConnectParams object.
+A default will be overriden when a connection string with that attribute is parsed.
+After a ConnectParams object has been populated by parsing a connection string, ``ConnectParams.set()`` will not override any values.

 .. _connparamsattr: